 4 Smoky Mountain Waterfalls That You Absolutely Need to See

 People from all over the world come to the Smoky Mountains to see spectacular mountain views, but what people don’t realize is that there are also many other types of amazing land formations that will take your breath away.
-One type of land formation in particular that you will want to check out during your visit to the Smoky Mountains are the many amazing waterfalls.
+One type of land formation in particular that you will want to check out during your visit are the many amazing Great Smoky Mountains waterfalls.
 Smoky Mountain waterfalls are tucked away in the nooks and crannies of these beautiful mountain ranges.
 Don’t worry, many of these breathtaking waterfalls can be reached by hiking trails.
 Here are some Smoky Mountain waterfalls that you need to see during your visit to the area.

 1. Mouse Creek Falls